bbrownekianda/docs/content/docs/getting-started/logging-in/personalise-workspace.md

 ## Mobile App settings

-1. In the **Mobile App Settings** section, you can customize how the Kianda workspace will appear as a mobile app.
+1. In the **Mobile App Settings** section, you can customise how the Kianda workspace will appear as a mobile app.
 Type in a name under **App name** and **App short name**
-2. Under **Splash Screen** and **Theme**, type in your hex value for your chosen colour, or click on the colour box and use the eyedropper or slider to choose your chosen colour, or type in RGB values.
+2. Under **Splash Screen** and **Theme**, type in the hex value for your chosen colour or click on the colour box and use the eyedropper or slider to choose your chosen colour, or type in RGB values.

 ***Change Mobile App Settings***